bc-computing/gus-automation/plotFigs/README.md

 ### csvs_to_plot.py
 Each figure has a specific function in this file that will take the necessary csv files and plot the data using gnuplot like it appears in the paper.

+## How to Run
+1. If any experiments need to be updated, place the client folder in the relevant folder location and rename it.
+2. Uncomment the sections relative to the figures you want to plot in the `main()` function of `plot_figs.py`.
+   1. *Note*: For some reason the code for plotting figures 8 and 10 were not saved into the repo, so those will have to be reimplemented later.
+3. Change folder locations in the code if needed.
+For figures 6-7, change the first 3 variables in the main function.
+For the other figures, go to their section and change the folder location.
+4. Run `python3.8 plot_figs.py`
+5. Results will be in the `plots` target directory.
 ___
 TODO: one thing I realized after writing this doc is that the latency percentiles calculated via `client_metrics.py` did not normalize latencies like the code in `plot_figs.py`.
+We'll need to fix this.